EdiWang/Moonglade/README.md

 ### 🐧 Quick Deploy on Linux

-If you just want to quickly get it running on a new Linux machine without Docker, please follow the steps [here](./Deployment.md).
+To quickly get it running on a new Linux machine without Docker, please follow the steps [here](./Deployment.md).

 ## 🐵 Development